kubesphere/helm-charts/src/main/gitlab/doc/advanced/ubi/index.md

 The services that must be disabled and provided externally are:

 - PostgreSQL
-- Minio (Object Store)
+- MinIO (Object Store)
 - Redis

 The services must be disabled are:

 - CertManager (Let's Encrypt integration)
-- Nginx Ingress
+- NGINX Ingress
 - Prometheus
 - Grafana
 - GitLab Runner